vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

    int t;
 };
 ```
-- Thus, for downcasting object having virtual base class we need to have atleast one virtual function in virtual base class.
+- Thus, for a downcasting object having virtual base class we need to have at least one virtual function in the virtual base class.

 > **Double pointer hack**
-- Fow below code:
+- For below code:
 ```
 Bottom* b = new Bottom();
 Right* r = b;
 ```
-- We already know that the value of `b` gets adjusted by 8 bytes before it is assigned to `r`, so that it points to the `Right` section of the `Bottom` object).
+- We already know that the value of `b` gets adjusted by 8 bytes before it is assigned to `r` so that it points to the `Right` section of the `Bottom` object).
 Thus, we can legally assign a `Bottom*` to a `Right*`.
 What about `Bottom**` and `Right**`?
 ```
 Bottom** bb = &b;
 Right** rr = bb;